 If rail operations were to start a fire, impacts on vegetation would vary, depending on the conditions at the time of the wildfire and on prevention and suppression efforts.
 Some wildfires alter vegetation structure in relatively subtle ways (reducing litter and dead herbs in small areas).
 Other wildfires change nearly every aspect of vegetation structure.
 Woody plants may be stripped of foliage and killed; litter and organic matter may be consumed, exposing mineral soil; and underground structures, such as roots and rhizomes, may be killed (e.g., in most coniferous trees) or rejuvenated (e.g., in many grass and shrub species, aspen, and oak) (Forest Service 2000).
+To the extent that conditions become drier due to climatic trends, there could be greater potential for wildfire starts earlier and later in the year, and more acreage burned.

-The probability of a train-induced wildfire would be very low because of several reasons, including improvements in locomotive technology and the fact that trains make up a small percentage of fire starts (Table 3.4-5).
+The probability of a train-induced wildfire would be very low because of several reasons, including improvements in locomotive technology and the fact that trains make up a small percentage of fire starts (Table 3.4-57).
 OEA is also recommending mitigation requiring the Coalition develop and implement a wildfire management plan in consultation with appropriate state and local agencies, including local fire departments (BIO-MM-7).
 The plan should incorporate specific information about operations, equipment, and personnel on the rail line that might be of use in case a fire occurs and should evaluate and include, as appropriate, site-specific techniques for fire prevention and suppression.
 If OEA's recommended mitigation is implemented, OEA concludes that the impacts of wildfire on vegetation would not be significant.